eclab/edisyn/README.md

 At present Edisyn *only runs on OS X* (well, I've only tried it on OS X, that's its target).
 If you try running it elsewhere, you're on your own.

-This is Edisyn version 2, a very early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
+This is Edisyn version 3, a very early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
 But it works!
 Try it out on your Blofeld.

+There is also part of an editor for the Waldorf II/XT/Xtk, but it's not done yet.

 ## Installation